oxfordinternetinstitute/oxonfair/measures.md

 OxonFair uses a wide range of measures to enforce and measures fairness and performance.

 These measures can be passed to a `FairPredictor` by calling `FairPredictor.fit(objective, constraint, value)`.
-This will optimise the measure `objective` subject to the requirement that the other measure `constraint` is greater or less than `value`, as required.
+This will optimize the measure `objective` subject to the requirement that the other measure `constraint` is greater or less than `value`, as required.

-These measures can also evaluated by passing to the evaluation functions `evaluate`, `evaluate_groups`, and `evaluate_fairness` as a dict of measures, where the keys of the dict are short-form names using when `verbose=False` and the values are measures.
+These measures can also be evaluated by passing to the evaluation functions `evaluate`, `evaluate_groups`, and `evaluate_fairness` as a dict of measures, where the keys of the dict are short-form names using when `verbose=False` and the values are measures.

 This document lists the standard measures provided by the group_metrics library, which is imported as: